niniack/continualTemplate/README.md

 ### Training

-Training is configured by a `.yml` file specifiying the model save path, dataset root path, directory of implementations, and WandB settings.
+Training is configured by a `.yml` file specifiying the model save path, dataset root path, directory of implementations, and WandB settings. `.gitignore` has already been configured to ignore `training.yml`

 ```
 save_path: "./model_saves/"   # where to save models, will be mounted